-- No public subscription: The LLC may not offer its participation interests (shares) for public subscription.
-To do so, the LLC must be converted to a JSC. - Liability of Shareholders: Shareholders are generally liable for the debts of the company only to the extent of their respective interests.
-Where a LLC's losses exceed 50% of its capital and its directors do not take any steps to call a shareholder meeting or the shareholders fail to recapitalise or liquidate the LLC, the LLC will be liquidated by operation of law. - Directors: The LLC is managed by a sole director or a board of directors. - Confidentiality: A duty of confidentiality applies to all shareholders in respect of company information they receive in their capacity as shareholders. - Share Transfers: Transfers to third parties are subject to a statutory pre-emption right.
-Transfers must be (i) recorded in the LLC's share register lodged with the Ministry of Commerce and Investment ("MOCI") and (ii) reflected in the LLC's articles of association through execution of a shareholder' resolution before a Saudi notary public.
-Shareholders are able to specify a valuation method for their interests in the LLC in the articles of association.
+- Partners: Minimum of one and maximum of 50 partners.
+A sole partner may only form one single partner LLC; a single partner LLC may not own another single partner LLC. - Capital and Reserves: No minimum capital requirement, except for certain categories of companies licensed by the MOI or the Capital Market Authority which must have the required minimum capital.
+Capital contributions in kind must be independently valued.
+LLCs must annually set aside a minimum of 10% of net profits to form a statutory reserve.
+The LLC may stop this allocation when the statutory reserve reaches 30% of the LLC's paid-up capital. - No public subscription: The LLC may not offer its participation interests (shares) for public subscription.
+To do so, the LLC must be converted to a JSC. - Liability of Partners: Partners' liability is limited to the value of their participation interest.
+Article 155 of the Companies Law provides for an exception to the limited liability of partners in the case of a sole partner LLC.
+The sole partner will be liable to the extent of its own property for the obligations of the LLC towards third parties with whom such owner has dealt in the name of the LLC if such sole partner: - has, in bad faith, liquidated the LLC or suspended its activities before expiration of the LLC's term or before achievement of the objects for which the LLC was formed; - makes no separation between the activities of the LLC and its other activities; - carried on business for the account of the LLC before it has acquired its legal personality. - Directors: The LLC is managed by a sole manager or a board of manager. - Confidentiality: A duty of confidentiality applies to all partners in respect of company information they receive in their capacity as partners. - Share Transfers: Transfers to third parties are subject to a statutory pre-emption right.
+Transfers must be (i) recorded in the LLC's share register lodged with the Ministry of Commerce (MOC) and (ii) reflected in the LLC's articles of association through execution of amended articles of association of the LLC before a Saudi notary public.
+Partners are able to specify a valuation method for their interests in the LLC in the articles of association.